Can Stochastic Gradient Langevin Dynamics Provide Differential Privacy for Deep Learning?: Introduction

 \section{Introduction}

-Machine learning and specifically deep learning models show state-of-the-art results in various fields such as computer vision, natural language processing, and signal processing (e.g. \citet{DETR, devlin-etal-2019-bert, signal-processing}).
-Training these models requires data, which in some problems, e.g. healthcare, finance, etc., can include private information that should not be made public.
-Unfortunately, it has been shown (\citet{ModelInversion,Carlini2021ExtractingTD}) that private information from the training data can sometimes be extracted from the trained model.
+Machine learning models, specifically deep neural networks, achieve state-of-the-art results in various fields such as computer vision, natural language processing, and signal processing (e.g., \citet{DETR, devlin-etal-2019-bert, signal-processing}).
+Training these models requires data, which in some domains, e.g., healthcare and finance, can include {sensitive} information that should not be made public.
+Unfortunately, information from the training data can, in some cases, be extracted from the trained model \citet{ModelInversion, Carlini2021ExtractingTD}.
 One common approach to handle this issue is Differential Privacy (DP).
-Differential Privacy is a framework that ensures that the training output would be the same, with high probability, even if we switch one of the training participants, thus ensuring privacy.
+DP framework ensures that the distribution of the training output would remain approximately the same {when} we switch one of the training examples, thus ensuring we cannot extract information specific to a unique individual.

-As privacy is usually obtained by adding random noise, it is natural to investigate whether Bayesian inference, which uses a distribution over models, can give private predictions.
-In previous works (\citet{PrivacyForFree,FouldsGWC16, PosterioSamplingDimitrakakis}) it had been shown that sampling from the posterior is differentially private under certain mild conditions.
-The main disadvantage of this method is that sampling from the posterior is generally hard.
-The posterior usually does not have a closed-form solution and iterative methods such as Markov Chain Monte Carlo (MCMC) are needed.
+As privacy is usually obtained by adding random noise, it is natural to investigate whether Bayesian inference, which uses a distribution over models, can {yield} private predictions.
+Previous works have shown that sampling from the posterior is differentially private under certain mild conditions \citet{PrivacyForFree,FouldsGWC16,PosterioSamplingDimitrakakis}.
+The main disadvantage of this method is that sampling from the posterior can be challenging.
+The posterior generally does not have a closed-form solution, so iterative methods such as Markov Chain Monte Carlo (MCMC), whose sample distribution converges to the posterior, are commonly used.
 While theoretical bounds on the convergence of MCMC methods for non-convex problems exist \citep{SamplingIsFaster}, they usually require an infeasible number of steps to guarantee convergence in practice.